brycewray/hugo-site/content/posts/2022/12/minimal-okay/index.md

 I know enough about each technology and tool I use to accomplish what **I want to do** with it.
 I don't worry about the rest.
 If I need to grasp more later, I'll **learn it later**.

 Case in point: there are *many* capabilities in my two favorite SSGs, [Eleventy](https://11ty.dev) and [Hugo](https://gohugo.io), that I've either never tried to use or, upon giving them a try, have decided I don't *need* to use them.
 But I haven't let such experiences keep me from making use of these SSGs for their capabilities that I **do** need.
 Are there other users out there writing incredible posts about how they **do** use these capabilities?
 Oh, my, yes.
-Does that mean **I** have to use them, too?
+Does that mean **I** have to use them?
 No, not unless or until I see a need for them.

 And the same is true for you, too.
 Embrace using a tool or technology only to the extent you need it, and be comfortable in deciding that you'll learn more about it if and when **you** decide you need that knowledge.